egoist/tipc/README.md

 })
 ```

-Now you can call the RPC methods in renderer process directly:
+Now you can call the TIPC methods in renderer process directly:

 ```ts
 client.sum({ a: 1, b: 2 }).then(console.log)